 Living Learning Communities

-An initiative sponsored by Residential Life, it is a living-learning environment where students with similar interests live together and participate in programs that cater to their academic, social, and personal needs.
-Students living in these communities have the opportunity to partake in academic experiences with their peers and interact with faculty, enjoying the benefits of being part of a diverse community that shares scholarly interests.
+Explore your passions, get involved, and make lasting friendships.
+The Living Learning Community Program at UCLA is a Residential Life initiative to support the academic, social, and personal needs of Bruins as they pursue their academic dreams.
+Students in these communities have the opportunity to partake in academic experiences with their peers and interact with faculty, enjoying the benefits of being part of a diverse community that shares scholarly interests.

-Students will also have the chance to explore the greater Los Angeles area with their peers.
-Each community is associated with a number of campus departments and student organizations, giving students the opportunity to engage in additional activities both on campus and in the LA community that enhance their overall collegiate experience.
-Students will be part of a close-knit, living-learning community that supports academic success, cultivates safe and supportive environments, encourages personal growth, fosters social responsibility, and develops leaders here at UCLA and beyond.
+Each community collaborates with campus departments and student organizations, allowing students to engage in activities that enhance their collegiate experience.
+Students will be part of a close-knit community that supports academic success, cultivates safe and supportive environments, encourages personal growth, fosters social responsibility, and develops leaders here at [UCLA](http://www.ucla.edu/) and beyond.

-All students, regardless of major, identity, or background, are strongly encouraged to apply for a Living Learning Community.
-All you need is your passion to make living in your community a successful and enjoyable experience!
+All students, regardless of major, identity, or background, are welcome to apply for a Living Learning Community.
+All you need is a passion to make your community a successful and enjoyable experience!

 Community Development Internship

-For more information and to apply, visit the CDI Job Description Page.
+For more information, visit the Community Development Intern Job Description Page.

 Living Learning Communities Affiliates

 Are you involved in a student organization or department on campus?
 We’d love to work with you!
 Student Organizations and Campus Entities are encouraged to partner with Living Learning Communities (LLCs) and the Transfer Experience on the Hill through our affiliate program.
 To collaborate, email firstname.lastname@example.org.